Claude de Forbin

-Claude, comte de Forbin-Gardanne (6 August 1656 – 4 March 1733) was a French Navy officer, nobleman and diplomat.
+Lieutenant général des armées navales Claude, comte de Forbin-Gardanne (6 August 1656 – 4 March 1733) was a French military officer and diplomat.
 From 1685 to 1688, he led a diplomatic mission to the Ayutthaya Kingdom.
-He became governor of Bangkok and a general in the Siamese army, and left Siam shortly before King Narai fell ill and was deposed by the 1688 coup d'état.
-Returning to Europe, he got involved in the Nine Years' War and the War of the Spanish Succession.
+He became governor of Bangkok and a general in the Siamese army, and left Siam shortly before King Narai fell ill and was deposed by the Siamese revolution of 1688.
+Returning to Europe, he served in French Navy during the Nine Years' War and the War of the Spanish Succession.